top of page

 I was soon making home furnishings with my little Toyota sewing machine that my hubby gifted me on our first Christmas.
 The quilting styles changed and 'quit as you go' became more and more popular for machines.
 I began picking up these skills as well and over the years made quilts for everyone in my family and friends.
-I soon started designing quilting Patterns.
+I soon started designing quilting patterns.
 I gave up work and we fostered for over 10 years .
-I stared a social sewing group in a little church hall in Bodicote making charity bags for the Horton Hospital patients in the Brodey Centre and we had a few McMillan coffee mornings.
+I started a social sewing group in a little church hall in Bodicote making charity bags for the Horton Hospital patients in the Brodey Centre and we had a few McMillan coffee mornings.
 I really enjoyed being part of the local community.

 ......and the business grew busier.